Thanatisia/distinstall-python/README.md

     |
     |-- src/ : For all project-related files
         |
+        |-- pydistinstall/ : Main package
+            |
             |-- main.py  : The main runner/launcher project code
             |-- setup.py : Root setup file for the main runner/launcher
             |-- unittest.py : WIP Unit Testing source file
             |-- app/ : For all application-specific functionalities; Such as source files related to the installation mechanism of the various Distributions
                 |
                 |-- runner.py : This is the Distribution Switcher ("Load Balancer") that will process your target distribution name and separate to the appropriate distributions
                 |-- distributions/ : For all distribution classes
                     |
                     |-- archlinux/ : Contains ArchLinux installation functionality and archlinux-specific libraries
                         |
                         |-- mechanism.py : The primary library containing the Base Installation and Post-Installation mechanism classes for the distribution
             |-- lib/ : For all external/general libraries that are not application-specific
                 |
                 |-- cli.py : This contains functionality to Command Line Interface (CLI) Argument handling
                 |-- config_handler.py : This contains functionality to handling Configuration Files
                 |-- const.py : This contains constant variables and values
                 |-- device_management.py : This contains Device and Disk Handling functions
                 |-- env.py : This contains Environment Variables
                 |-- format.py : This contains string formatting support
                 |-- process.py : This contains Subprocess and systems command execution functions
                 |-- user_management.py : This contains User management functionalities
                 |-- utils.py : This contains general utilities
 ```

 ## TODO